hannesdelbeke/wiki_template/README.md

 TODO local run site instructions.

 ## license
+If you use this template, you need to use the AGPL license for any code involved.
+However the AGPL license does not apply to your notes!
-currently AGPL, and has to confirm to this when redistributed. (easiest is to just keep AGPL) This is because some python hooks were used from [obsidian-mkdocs-publisher-template](https://github.com/ObsidianPublisher/obsidian-mkdocs-publisher-template)
+Currently AGPL because some AGPL python hooks were used from [obsidian-mkdocs-publisher-template](https://github.com/ObsidianPublisher/obsidian-mkdocs-publisher-template)